Skip to content

 Hawai’i Community Lending (HCL) kicked off 2026 with Hui Waiwai, their signature event held at Bishop Museum.
 Every year HCL gathers with their borrowers, investors, partners, and families to celebrate the success of the last year and look ahead to the next.

-This year, HCL chose ʻŌlelo Noʻeau #2178 as our inspiration because it reflects the work HCL advanced in 2025, and the approach they are committed to carrying forward.
+This year, HCL chose ʻŌlelo Noʻeau #2178 as our inspiration because it reflects the work HCL advanced in 2025, and the approach we are committed to carrying forward.

 The Olelo Noeau #2178 reads – Mohala i ka wai ka maka o ka pua.
 Unfolded by the water are the faces of the flowers.